 Welcome to the Rust documentation!
 You can use the section headings above to jump to any particular section.

-If you haven't seen Rust at all yet, the first thing you should read is the 30 minute intro.
-It will give you an overview of the basic ideas of Rust at a high level.
+If you haven't seen Rust at all yet, the first thing you should read is the introduction to The Rust Programming Language.
+It'll give you a good idea of what Rust is like.

-If you need help with something, or just want to talk about Rust with others, there's a few places you can do that:
+If you need help with something, or just want to talk about Rust with others, there are a few places you can do that:

 The Rust IRC channels on irc.mozilla.org are the

 fastest way to get help.